Damon4/nuxt-zapslot/docs/contractor-usage.md

 The main block for displaying and managing contractor status in the user profile.

 **Features:**
-- Display the current application status (pending, approved, rejected)
+- Display the current contractor status (active or suspended)
-- Submit a new application via a modal window
+- Submit a new application via a modal window (auto-approved)
-- Edit contractor profile (for approved contractors)
+- Edit contractor profile (for active contractors)
+- **Delete contractor profile** with service removal confirmation
 - Automatic data loading on mount

 ### 2. ContractorApplicationModal.vue